GaryHopeMS/MSBuildLab330/Lab Script.md

 1. Ask the follow-up question, `What is the second highest?`.
 The response generated would likely look like the one below, having nothing to do with your first question, or the LLM may respond that it doesn't understand your question.

     !IMAGE[LAB330ScreenShot5.png](instructions261180/LAB330ScreenShot5.png)

 What you are observing is the fact that LLM's are stateless.
 They do not by themselves maintain any conversation history and therefore would be missing the context necessary for them to respond appropriately to the second question.

+1. Close the application browser window
+1. Return to the terminal window and stop the application by pressing Ctrl+C

 In this exercise we will show how to implement chat history, often called a **Chat Context Window** for a Generative AI application.
 We will also explain the concept of tokens for an LLM and why these are important to consider when implementing a context window.